GNOME/libadwaita/doc/style-classes.md

   <img src="typography-monospace.png" alt="typography-monospace">
 </picture>

-The `.monospace` style class makes the widget use a monospace font.
+The `.monospace` style class makes the widget use the [monospace font](css-variables.html#monospace-font).
 This can be useful when displaying code, logs or shell commands.

 For [class@EntryRow], it only makes the editable part monospace, but not title or any extra widgets.
 To make everything in the row monospace, apply